-Over the weekend of November 17th and 18th volunteers will come together on the Boulevard des Anciens-Combattants, in front of Valacta, to collect your voluntary donations which will be handed over to the Sainte-Anne-de-Bellevue parish Food Bank to support them through the year.
+Over the weekend of November 16th and 17th volunteers will come together on the Boulevard des Anciens-Combattants, in front of Lactanet, to collect your voluntary donations which will be handed over to the Sainte-Anne-de-Bellevue parish Food Bank to support them through the year.

 If you are interested in being part of one of our teams of volunteers, either collecting donations or counting money, contact us.

 On Sunday December 1st, starting at 12 pm, volunteers from municipal services and from the community will once again be on the move to give assistance to those in need in our community.

 You want to support them ?
 You want to contribute ?
 When you hear the horns honking, just step out the door to hand over your donations : non-perishable food items, hygiene products, or cash or cheque made to the order of Comptoir alimentaire.